JernKunpittaya/full_zk_regex/README.md

 - Be more descriptive at error handling, potentially once users highlight submatch regex, it can immediately flag out why that submatch highlight or even regex is in wrong format (like missing parentheses) or not supported.

+## Update

+We already optimize the repeated computation caused by multiple exact same LessThan gate.

 ## Optional